Frequently Asked Questions

 So now when you hear those breathless news reports about movie stars getting divorced and the reporter tells you excitedly that the grounds being used are irreconcilable differences, you will know that it means absolutely nothing.
 There is no real alternative.
 Everyone in California gets divorced on the basis of irreconcilable differences – you and movie stars.

-The most honest answer we have to that questions is: probably not.
+The most honest answer we have to that question is: almost certainly not, particularly after C-19.

 If like most people you must use the more common Regular Dissolution procedure, then you probably, repeat, probably will not have a physical court appearance to obtain your divorce.
 However, the decision, no matter what anyone promises you to get you to hire them, is ALWAYS the judge’s.